Shipping Wars

-Shipping Wars is a reality television series that aired on A&E from January 10, 2012 to April 29, 2015.
-Season 9 premiered on November 30, 2021 with a new cast of shippers.
+Shipping Wars is an American reality television series that aired on A&E from January 10, 2012, to April 29, 2015.
+Season 9 premiered on November 30, 2021, with a new cast of shippers.
 The show follows various independent shippers who have discovered that money can be made transporting large/bulky/unusual items that traditional carriers either cannot or will not haul.
 They compete for shipments in timed auctions held by uShip, one of the largest online auction houses for independent shippers.

 Overview

-In seasons 1-8, the shippers place bids on two shipments listed on uShip, in a reverse auction format.
+In seasons 1–8, the shippers place bids on two shipments listed on uShip, in a reverse auction format.
 Bids are generally made with comments about the likely costs and risks, as well as the motives and abilities.
 When the time limit for an auction runs out, the job is typically awarded to the lowest bidder; at the client's discretion, however, it may be awarded to a higher bidder with a better average feedback rating from past clients.
 Feedback ratings are used to break any ties for the lowest bid.
-In season 9, the shippers receive their loads from a shipping broker, and the bidding process isn't shown.
+In season 9, the shippers receive their loads from a shipping broker, and the bidding process is not shown.